How to Enroll in Noncredit Classes

 prepare for the citizenship test.
 Below are updated student learning

-outcomes from the 1992 California State Adult Education Model
+outcomes based on California State Adult Education Model Standards,

-Standards, upon which each of our individual course student learning
+upon which each of our individual course student learning outcomes is

 Noncredit ESL Course Assessment Process